michaelklishin/welle/README.md

     </dependency>

-## This is a Work In Progress

-Welle is very much a work in progress and right now, please keep this in mind.
+## Documentation & Examples

+Welle is a young project and [documentation guide](http://clojureriak.info) are not fully written yet.
+Documentation is one of the top priorities for the project and we are improving things week after week.

+For code examples, see our test suite.

 ## Continuous Integration